The Car Connection Lexus ES Overview

 The ES lineup changed very little into 2014.
 For 2015, it received upgraded infotainment systems, including a new around-view camera system, as well as an audio-buffer feature, enhanced apps integration, and a new touchpad controller for the infotainment system, replacing the odd mouse-like piece used previously.

 For the 2016 model year, the ES gets a more aggressive nose highlighted by LED headlights and a larger version of Lexus' signature spindle grille.
 In addition to the styling updates, the ES is offered with a new active safety package.
-The Lexus Safety System+ package adds a automatic emergency braking, lane-keep assist, intelligent high beam headlights, and adaptive cruise control.
+The Lexus Safety System+ package adds a automatic emergency braking, active lane control, intelligent high beam headlights, and adaptive cruise control.